-In a recent $17 million verdict against Lorillard Tobacco Company, Terrell Hogan attorneys, Evan Yegelwel, Angelo Patacca and Bruce Anderson obtained a verdict for $6 million in compensatory damages for the death of Jacqueline Miller who began smoking Old Gold unfiltered cigarettes in 1946 as a teenager and died of lung cancer 48 years later.
+In a recent $17 million verdict against Lorillard Tobacco Company, Terrell • Hogan attorneys obtained a verdict for $6 million in compensatory damages for the death of Jacqueline Miller who began smoking Old Gold unfiltered cigarettes in 1946 as a teenager and died of lung cancer 48 years later.

 The three-week Jacksonville trial was a result of legal action spanning several years, pursued by Ms. Miller’s personal representative, daughter Michelle Mrozek.
 The case centered on evidence that Lorillard clouded the truth about cigarettes and marketed its cigarettes as attractive and sophisticated, even after the surgeon general issued warnings about the potential health risks of smoking.

 The month-long trial was the first post-Engle case tried against tobacco manufacturer Lorillard in Florida and the first win by a tobacco claimant in Duval County after four previous victories by the tobacco industry.
-During the trial Anderson acknowledged that Miller bore some responsibility “for smoking the cigarettes that caused her to suffer lung cancer.”
-But he told the Jury that “Lorillard Tobacco Company also made choices.
+While it was acknowledged that Miller bore some responsibility “for smoking the cigarettes that caused her to suffer lung cancer,” but “Lorillard Tobacco Company also made choices.
 They made intentional choices … that were influenced by money.”

 During the closing argument, the jury was informed that “It is so important to take [the jury] back to that time,” and explain that although Miller continued to smoke, she switched to a filtered cigarette and later to a longer cigarette, both marketed by the tobacco industry as being safer and better for smokers.|